 Once you determine the scale of your video production and all of its elements, you will need to select an appropriate crew.
 Again, depending on the scale of the project, you could potentially have hundreds of roles.
 This is not common, however, as most corporate videos and smaller-scale productions require only several key professionals: producer, writer, director, camera operator, assistant camera, director of photography, audio recordist, and gaffer (lighting).
 The number of crew being utilized impacts the overall quality of the project as well as the budget.
 You will also have to consider specialists for post-production like editors, colorists, or special effects professionals.

-Once you’ve completed your pre-production checklist, you will move on to the next phase of production.
+Once you’ve completed your pre-production checklist, you will move on to the next phase of production: the video production process.
 If you have prepared properly, you will have a clear shooting schedule that outlines the locations you’re shooting at, talent you will need, crew, equipment, and other elements.
 The shooting schedule is important to stick to because it allows you to achieve your production goals one step at a time in an orderly fashion.
 It also helps keep you on budget.
 The following are several other items to keep in mind during the production process:

 Prior to a production day, you should already know what equipment you will need.
 This includes cameras, tripods, lights, batteries, extension cords, and other accessories.
 Keep equipment labeled, organized, and tidy.
 Use appropriate cases for equipment, especially while transporting or trekking through the elements.